Doraku/DefaultEcs/README.md

     ...
     .AsSet();
 ```
-Get a `EntitySet` containing all entities respecting your declared rules.
-Its content is cached for fast access and is automatically updated as you change your entities composition.
+Gets an `EntitySet` containing all entities respecting your declared rules.
+Its content is cached for fast access and is automatically updated as you change your entity component composition.
 If `When...` rules are present, you should call its `Complete()` method once you are done processing its entities to clear it.
 This is the base type used in the provided system implementation.

-<a name='Overview_Query_AsMap'></a>
 ### AsMap
 ```csharp
 world